Mattress Support Layers Explained: A DIY Guide

 Don’t be fooled by the word ‘foam’.
 We’re not talking about cushy comfort layers here.

-We’re talking firm support layers made of either high-density polyurethane foam (polyfoam) or natural latex foam.
+We’re talking firm support layers made of either high-density polyurethane foam (polyfoam) or latex foam.

 These foams act as a solid platform for the comfort layers above them.
 They’re especially useful in: